Roeiazran/OOP/Logic expressions/README.md

 x V x = ~(x)
 x # x = 1
 ```
-By the nature of the expresstion's repsented as a tree the programm uses recursion
+By the nature of the expressions repsented as a tree the programm uses recursion
-to implement those abilities. also the programm handle error by throwing execptions and catching them.
+to implement those abilities. also the programm handles error by throwing execptions and catching them.

 #

-To run the programm you'll need to open the ExpressionTest decalre an expression
+To run the program you'll need to open the ExpressionTest decalre an expression
-and run one or more of the function's described above and in the Expression interface.
+and run one or more of the functions described above and in the Expression interface.

 In the expressionTest you'll find the following expression: